KM8S/KM8/README.md

 # kafkamate (KM8)

-Web GUI Kafka Tool to consume and produce messages.
+GUI Kafka Tool to consume and produce messages.

 Currently supports reading messages in STRING and PROTOBUF formats.